What is Hybrid Topology in computer networks?

 • Hybridge topology gives the flexibility to join various types of independent networks.

 • It is cost-effective, as each network can be developed based in a cost-effective manner.
-E.g., If a subnetwork just needs a few machines, then we can use a bus topology rater, spending more money on purchasing a costly router or switch.
+E.g., If a subnetwork needs a few machines, we can use a bus topology rater, spending more money on purchasing a costly router or switch.

 • Easy to scale computer networks using existing various types of subnetworks.